Coming Soon: SIS Dashboard Builder – A New Way to See and Understand Your Data

 Scholarship organizations will now get a notification in the Daily Digest when a student’s preference school changes.

-• Most Recent Year Tax Return: We have added the ability to retrieve the most recent tax documents from the IRS.
-This will become available as soon as the IRS fixes an issue with the 2024 transcripts, which is scheduled to be released July 20.
+- Most Recent Year Tax Return: FACTS added the ability to retrieve the most recent tax documents from the IRS within the FACTS Financial Aid Management.
+This will become available as soon as the IRS fixes an issue with the 2024 transcripts, which is scheduled to be released July 20, 2025.

-• W2s: We will be adding the ability for applicants and co-applicants to get their W2s directly from the IRS in addition to the tax returns.
+- W2s: FACTS will be adding the ability for applicants and co-applicants to get their W2s directly from the IRS in addition to the tax returns.
 This will include both the prior year and most recent year W2s as they become available through the IRS.
-We expect to release this on July 28.
+We expect to release this on July 28, 2025.

-Currently, our system automatically adjusts a family’s income based on the most recent W2 when paired with a prior year tax return and will use the most recent tax return when submitted by a family.
+Currently, FACTS Financial Aid Management automatically adjusts a family’s income based on the most recent W-2 when paired with a prior year tax return and will use the most recent tax return when submitted by a family.

-Some of our schools and scholarship organizations have requested the ability to turn off this automatic adjustment, allowing them to receive more recent year’s W2 without it affecting the family’s assessment, or still request and use the prior year tax return in the assessment even when the most recent year has been received.
+Some of our schools and scholarship organizations have requested the ability to turn off this automatic adjustment in FACTS Financial Aid Management, allowing them to receive more recent year’s W-2s without it affecting the family’s assessment, or still request and use the prior year tax return in the assessment even when the most recent year has been received.
 This will be an optional setting.

 Payment Plans & Billing

-We’ve added the ability to record a Payment at Institution from a third party, such as payments from school choice programs.
-This will give you better reporting on the money received from school choice programs and ensure the parents’ payment summary is accurate, as it will not include these payments.
+FACTS Payment Plans & Billing now has the ability to record a Payment at an Institution from a third party, such as payments from school choice programs.
+This will give schools better reporting on the money received from school choice programs and ensure the parents’ payment summary is accurate, as it will not include these payments.

-Following the initial release of this enhancement, we received valuable feedback that highlighted opportunities for greater flexibility.
+Following the initial release of this enhancement in FACTS Payment Plans & Billing, we received valuable feedback that highlighted opportunities for greater flexibility.
 As a result, we will be adding support for multiple editable third-party adjustment reasons.

-We will be working on adding the ability for families to have their Prepay Account automatically refreshed from a saved account when the balance reaches a certain threshold.
+FACTS is working on adding the ability for families to have their Prepay Account automatically refreshed from a saved account in Payment Plans & Billing when the balance reaches a certain threshold.
 Love this idea and want the most up-to-date news?
 “Like” the idea in FACTS^SPACE and you’ll be among the first to know!

 We know that managing school data across multiple systems can feel like an uphill battle – which is why we recently hosted a webinar for FACTS schools to explore how seamless data integration can drive better outcomes for students, educators, and administrators alike.